Primary Navigation Mobile

 What engines are available?

 The Golf GTI and GTI Clubsport are powered by a 2.0-litre turbocharged four-cylinder engine, driving the front wheels with the help of a limited-slip differential to put its power down effectively.
-As before, a six-speed manual gearbox is standard, with a seven-speed DSG automatic as an option on the ‘regular’ GTI.
-The more potent Clubsport is DSG only.
+Previously, the standard GTI model came as standard with a six-speed manual gearbox, but this has now been discontinued because of limited demand.
+It means all GTIs, including the Clubsport which was only ever an auto, now use a seven-speed DSG automatic.

 What’s it like to drive?